Lab-Brat/labbrat.net/content/blog/gsoc2023/application.md

 ### Result
-After contacting the community, discussing project idea, doing some contributions, writing and submitting a proposal there is nothing else you can do but wait.
+After contacting the community, discussing project idea with the mentor, doing some contributions, writing and submitting a proposal there is nothing else you can do but wait.

-Organization after receiving all proposals will rank them.
+Organization after receiving all proposals will rank them internally.
 Then, a request will be sent to Google for a certain number of slots (basically a number of projects they want to host).
 Google will most likely give an organization a bit less slots than they requested,